-RESOURCES TRUSTS/TRANSFERS OF ASSETS TRUS (3) Unexpected loss of other resources which would have precluded Medicaid eligibility.
-(4) Unexpected loss of income (including deemed income) which would have precluded Medicaid eligibility.
-In general, if the client was healthy and/or financially secure at the time of the transfer, with no expectation of future Medicaid need, then an acceptable rebuttal may be established. b. the re transf countable resources that would have been below esource limit at all times from the month of er through the present month even if the erred resource had been retained. c.
-Court -ordered transfer. d. order trce(s) sold at less than current market value in to obtain cash quickly to meet expenses or a legal debt.
-11. Undue Hardship The transfer penalty can be waived if a period of ineligibility would result in undue hardship for the institutionalized individual.
+In general, if the client was healthy and/or financially secure at the time of the transfer, with no expectation of future Medicaid need, then an acceptable rebuttal may be established.

+- Total countable resources that would have been below the resource limit at all times from the month of transfer through the present month even if the transferred resource had been retained; - Court-ordered transfer; - Resource(s) sold at less than current market value in order to obtain cash quickly to meet expenses or repay a legal debt.

+307.01.09 Undue Hardship

+The transfer penalty can be waived if a period of ineligibility would result in undue hardship for the institutionalized individual.
 Undue hardship exists if a Medicaid denial of nursing home care would result in the individual's inability to obtain medical care.
 Each case situation must be reviewed individually to determine if undue hardship exists but the provision is geared toward financially and medically needy individuals with no possible means of recovering their transferred resource(s).

-RESOURCES TRUSTS/TRANSFERS OF ASSETS 12.
-Return of a If a transferred resource is returned to or if compensation is Transferred Resource received by the institutionalized individual, the UV is no longer an issue or is reduced as of the date of the return.
-The resource or compensation is evaluated according to normal resource rules in the month of the return.
+CHAPTER 300 - Resources 307.01.10 Return of a Transferred Resource

+If a transferred resource is returned to or if compensation is received by the institutionalized individual, the UV is no longer an issue or is reduced as of the date of return.
+The resource of compensation is evaluated according to normal resource rules in the month of the return.
 Any portion of a transferred resource that is not returned continues to count as UV which means the penalty period must be re-evaluated.

-13. Recalculation Of A Penalty Period A penalty period must be recalculated from the month a portion of the resource is returned or additional compensation is received.
-For example : A transfer of \$10,000 occurred in 10/88 resulting in a 6-month penalty period, or October 1988 - March 1989.
-In January 1989, \$5,000 is returned to the institutionalized individual.
-The penalty period is then recalculated using UV of \$5,000 transferred in 10/88 which results in a revised period of ineligibility for the 3 months of October 1988 - December 1988.
+Recalculation of a Penalty Period

+A penalty period must be recalculated from the month a portion of the resource is returned or additional compensation is received.

+Example: A transfer of \$10,000 occurred in 10/88 resulting in a 6-month penalty period, or October 1988 - March 1989.
+In January 1989, \$5,000 is returned to the institutionalized client.
+The penalty period is then recalculated using UV of \$5,000 transferred in 10/88 which results in a revised period of ineligibility of 3 months or October 1988 - December 1988.

 If the full resource is returned, normal resource rules apply the month of the transfer.

-14. Transfer Penalty Involving SSI Months The transfer penalty can be imposed during months that an individual receives SSI or is SSI eligible in a nursing home.
-For example : A MAO application is filed in December 1988.
-The applicant entered the nursing home in October 1988 as an SSI eligible and SSI eligibility continued until 12/31/88.
-A transfer is discovered during the MAO application processing that occurred in 10/88 and results in a 4-month period of ineligibility.
-The penalty can be imposed for October 1988 - January 1989 even though 10/88 - 12/88 are months of SSI eligibility.
-This would mean that no vendor payment would be authorized for the 4-month penalty period.
-As a result, workers will need to postpone sending notices on an SSI to MAO applicant advising of eligibility based on SSI until eligibility for MAO is determined which excludes any transfers for the SSI months.
+307.01.11 Transfer Penalty Involving SSI Months

+The transfer penalty can be imposed during months that an individual receives SSO or is SSI-eligible in a nursing home.

+Example: An ABD application is filed in December 1988 and a transfer is discovered during the application process.
+The applicant had entered the nursing home in October 1988 as an SSI eligible and SSI eligibility continued until 12/31/88.
+The transfer results in a 4-month penalty period.
+The penalty can be imposed for October 1988 - January 1989 even though SSI eligibility existed October 1988 - December 1988.
+This would mean no vendor payment would be authorized for the 4-month penalty period.

+As a result, specialists need to postpone sending notices on an SSI to ABD applicant advising of eligibility based on SSI until eligibility for ABD is determined which excludes any transfers for the SSI months.